cvraut/UKB_500K_exome_QC/notes/README.md

 Running list of all I have done & plan to do with this project

+## 2023 01 17
+- so writing this note at 114 hours of running:
+  - 10 files remain to be processed & should finish in the next hour or so ...

 ## 2023 01 16
 - So Freeze 4 is at 89 hours of running
   - groups 6 & 7 are still done & avg file handle time still decreasing 👍